Starrmomo/MYREACT/README.md

 WHAT IS VITE:
 Vite is a fast build tool that makes your React project run faster, easier to develop and update your app instantly while you code.

+our second graded assignment

+DOM manipulation:

+React introduces the component-based approach to building UIs using JSX, props, state, and hooks.

+React Hooks make function components powerful, allowing state, side effects, context, and performance optimizations without classes.

+JavaScript DOM basics teach you how to interact with HTML elements and page structure — the underlying foundation that React abstracts away.

+Understanding both React and the DOM gives you a strong basis for building interactive, dynamic web applications.